October 1, 1989

 I took a deep breath, knowing that once I passed this point there would be no turning back.
 I couldn't, no I wouldn't, hurt any of them ever again.
 "I would really appreciate your help Dad, so that I can keep staying healthy.
 So I can get my family back."

-Not only was I having that same agonizing dream of Matthew over and over again, I also found myself daydreaming of him throughout the day.
+Not only was I having agonizing dreams of Matthew over and over again, I also found myself daydreaming of him throughout the day.
 It was driving me crazy.
 I kept remembering how soft and sweet his lips felt on mine.
 Kept replaying his apology over in my mind.
 The look on his face, his heartfelt words, it wouldn't let me concentrate, get any work done.

 And then there was the way him and Jason walked in the door from their walk.
 It took my breath away, made my knees go weak.
 Jason came in first, pushing past the door with a look of pure contentment on his face.
 It even took Lily by surprise, her eyes widened and she almost poured coffee all over the counter.